struktured/bs-holochain/README.md

   type t = {data:string} [@@bs.deriving abstract]
 end

-(* Add the MyData entry type to the zome with validation function thats simply accepts any input (eg. returns true or Null, as the callback would require.
+(* Add the MyData entry type to the zome with validation functions that simply accepts any input (eg. returns true or Null, as the callback would require).

    The return moduled is an [Entry.S] signature, giving the developer specialized commit, update, and get functions over for the MyData entry.